Saint-Gobain extends Sika agreement with Burkard family

-PARIS (Reuters) - French building materials company Saint-Gobain (SGOB.PA) said it has extended an agreement with the Burkard-Schenker family that would see it take control of Switzerland’s Sika SIK.VX in order to give it time to complete the deal in the face of opposition.
+PARIS, April 7 (Reuters) - French building materials company Saint-Gobain said it has extended an agreement with the Burkard-Schenker family that would see it take control of Switzerland’s Sika in order to give it time to complete the deal in the face of opposition.

 The French group agreed in December to buy from the Burkard-Schenker family a 16.1 percent stake that carries 52.4 percent of Sika’s voting rights, enough for control and a far cheaper option than buying the whole company.